Heavy Metal (magazine): Future Plans

+Other Media

-Video games
+Video Games

 Heavy Metal 2000 inspired a video game sequel released in 2000, the PC action-adventure Heavy Metal: F.A.K.K.².
 It was developed by Ritual Entertainment.

 In 2001, Capcom released Heavy Metal: Geomatrix, an arcade fighting game that later made its way to Sega's Dreamcast console.
 Though not based on any specific material from Heavy Metal, it featured character designs by frequent contributor Simon Bisley and a style generally inspired by the magazine.

+Pinball Machine

-In 2020, Stern Pinball and the production company Incendium released a pinball machine commemorating the 300th issue of Heavy Metal, featuring Taarna and Cold Dead War (2021).
-The made to order machine, with a playfield based on the Stern Star Wars release, sold for eight-thousand dollars and shipped in late 2020 along with an exclusive variant cover edition of Heavy Metal issue #300.
+In late 2020, Stern Pinball and the production company Incendium released a pinball machine commemorating the 300th issue of Heavy Metal, featuring Taarna and Cold Dead War (2021).
+Designed by George Gomez, the machine was made to order, with a playfield based on their 2019 Star Wars release, and was given an eight-thousand dollar price tag.
+An exclusive variant cover of Heavy Metal issue #300 was purported to be included with it.
+Pinside, a website devoted to pinball machine culture, disclosed that, ultimately, "only 100 Stern Heavy Metal Pinball Machines of the 300 scheduled to be produced were ever made.
+No matching numbered magazine issues were ever issued, Incendium was shipped the blank cover variant of issue 300 and decided not to use them."

-Podcast network
+Podcast Network

 In 2021, Heavy Metal launched a podcast network featuring scripted and unscripted shows that focused on horror, fantasy, sci-fi, comedy, and pop culture.
 The podcast ran for only one season of 20 episodes.
 The podcast is not currently archived on the Heavy Metal website.